adscorp100/mdhomecarebuild/src/content/blog/ndis-social-community-participation-guide.md

 This guide aims to provide a comprehensive overview of NDIS Social and Community Participation funding.
 It will delve into the core concepts, explain the different funding pathways available (Core Supports and Capacity Building), showcase a diverse range of potential activities and supports, clarify how funding can be accessed, and demystify the relevant NDIS codes and terminology.
 The goal is to offer clear, actionable information to empower NDIS participants and their support networks to effectively utilise this funding category.
 Understanding the nuances of this support is crucial, as users progress from general queries to seeking specifics like examples ([increased social and community participation ndis examples]) or NDIS codes ([assistance with social and community participation ndis code]), suggesting a need for information that covers both the foundational concepts and the practical details.

-## What is Social and Community Participation Under the NDIS?
+## What is NDIS Community Participation & Social and Community Participation NDIS?

 Social and Community Participation funding under the NDIS is specifically designed to support participants in becoming more involved in their communities.
 It moves beyond simply facilitating outings; its core purpose is to empower individuals to build connections, pursue personal interests, learn new skills, and increase their independence through community engagement.
 It encompasses a broad range of activities that align with a participant's goals as outlined in their NDIS plan.
 Queries like [what is community participation] highlight the need for a clear definition within the NDIS context.